enermaps/enermaps/data-integration/README.md

   - 50: EUROSTAT Regional GDP
     `docker-compose -f ../docker-compose-db.yml run data-integration getEurostat.py --select_ds_ids 50`

+An additional pipeline can be used to add metadata for datasets that will only be listed in the OpenAIRE gateway:
+    `docker-compose -f ../docker-compose-db.yml run data-integration not-in-EDMT.py`

 Remember to start the db service via `docker-compose --file ../docker-compose-db.yml up -d db` before running the pipelines.

 ## Required files